5 foreigners arrested for suspected GST fraud

 - Posted 02 Feb 2017 10:19

-SINGAPORE: Five foreigners were arrested on Wednesday (Feb 1) for being involved in a suspected Goods and Services Tax (GST) fraud, the Inland Revenue Authority of Singapore (IRAS) said.
+SINGAPORE: Five foreigners were arrested on Wednesday (Feb 1) for being involved in a suspected Goods and Services Tax (GST) fraud, the Inland Revenue Authority of Singapore (IRAS) and Singapore Customs said.

 The five suspects were caught red-handed making fraudulent GST refund claims at Changi Airport on May 27 last year.
-They will be charged on Thursday afternoon, with each facing more than 200 charges of conspiring to claim fraudulent GST refunds of S$167,253.
+They will be charged on Thursday afternoon, with each facing more than 200 charges of conspiring to claim fraudulent GST refunds of S$167,253, the joint press release said.

 The Electronic Tourist Refund Scheme allows eligible tourists to claim a GST refund for goods bought in and taken out of Singapore.
 To be eligible, tourists must have spent 365 days or less in Singapore in the last two years before the date of purchase and have not been employed here in the six months before the purchase.